 About our staff

-- Criminal Reference Check
+- A Criminal Reference Check with Vulnerable Sector Screening

-- HIGH FIVE
+- HIGH FIVE training

 - Extensive training in leadership skills, program planning, child abuse, risk management, communication, behavior management, problem solving, to name a few.

 Each program site has an on-site Supervisor known as the Senior Leader.
 These supervisors receive additional training in all areas of supervision and are your first point of contact to address camp issues.

 Participant Information Form: We want to provide the safest camp experience for your child/youth and therefore we ask that you complete a Participant Information Form and return it on the first program day.

 Medication Administration: If your child requires medication to be administered during program hours, we ask that you fill out a Medication Consent Form.
 All medication must be in the original container and we ask that you only send enough medication for the day.

 Epipens & Inhalers: We do request that any participant bringing an epipen or inhaler to a program bring it in a separate fanny pack - that the participant can wear at all times.
 Please check the expiry date on supplies prior to the start of the program.

 Food allergy alert: Due to an increased number of children with nut allergies, we request that peanut products are npt brought to camp.
 If your child has any food allergies, please ensure that you have notified your child's leader and recorded it on both of Participant Information Form and Medication Consent Form.

 In the case of illness: If the participants exhibit signs of an illness at camp, in effort to keep the staff and other participant safe, you may be asked to pick up your child immediately.
 If your child is showing signs of a severe illness or a communicable disease, we ask that you follow the guidelines outlined in our, "Welcome to Camp Letter," as well as those outlined on the Halton Region Department website: www.region.halton.on.ca/health